ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # A serenade of twilight's trance.

-# Stars above, a cosmic sea,
+# Planets above, a magical sea,

 # Dreams unfold, wild and free.